aether-raid/web-raider/README.md

   - **prompts.py**: Defines various prompts used in model calls.
 - **tests/**: Contains unit tests for the application.
 Run the tests using `pytest` to ensure everything is working correctly.

+## Tasklist to complete before Wallaby

+1. fix relative/absolute import problem. don't rely on `-m`
+2. need to be able to run the code from any directory

 ## Future Implementations/Improvements

 - Use Machine Learning Classification Algorithms to classify types of URLs to their type (Codebase, Article, Forum)
 - Find a way to handle Forum URLs (right now they are not processed)
 - Find a way to scrape code directly from Articles and Forum URLs (right now only links are scraped)
+- Properly implement main query breakdown instead of just whacking LLM